 In order to overcome this presumption in favor of equal time, the court is required to evaluate the statutory factors to determine if deviation is appropriate.
 The twenty factors from the current version of 61.13 are carried over in the new bill.
 A new and additional factor has been created, however, that requires the court to address the address necessity and use of non-relative babysitters in the proposed timesharing schedules.
 Further, the proposed new statutory language also requires the court to state written findings of fact in support of any deviation from equal timesharing.

 Divorce and family law issues can be complex.
-For information on how Givens Givens Sparks can assist you with your divorce and family law matters, contact one of our attorneys
+For information on how Robert Sparks Attorneys can assist you with your divorce and family law matters, contact one of our attorneys

 Blair H. Chan III, Esq. | Principal